svenvg93/smokeboot/README.md

 ```

 ## Background change
-Set the graph border to no to have no borders and grey background on the graphs
+Set the graph border to no in the Presentation file to have no borders and white background on the graphs

  ```bash
 graphborders = no